 The Spanish Assistant plans and delivers the lessons following the 2014 National Curriculum programme of Study and with guidance from the Local Authority.
 She provides a yearly overview for Year Two to Year Six at the beginning of the academic year.
-She then produces half termly plans for each of the year groups, which are sent to the Subject Leader and distributed to class teachers at the beginning of each half term.
+She then produces half termly plans for each of the year groups she teaches, which are sent to the Subject Leader and distributed to class teachers at the beginning of each half term.

-Class teachers then annotate/date these plans to show any follow up activities delivered through the week.
+Class teachers are now expected to annotate and date these plans to show any follow up activities delivered through the week.

 Children are assessed against age related expectations by the class teacher.
 We believe that effective assessment provides information to improve teaching and learning.
 We give learners regular feedback on their learning so that they understand what it is that they need to do better.
-This allows us to create detailed planning based on a sound knowledge of each pupil.
 We give parents regular written and verbal reports on their child's progress so that teachers, children and parents are all working together to raise standards for all our children.